 A managed solution can be uninstalled after it is imported.
-All the components of that solution are removed by uninstalling the solution.
+All the components of that solution are deleted by uninstalling the solution.

 When you import an unmanaged solution, you add all the components of that solution into your default solution.
-You can’t remove the components by uninstalling the solution.
+You can’t delete the components by uninstalling the solution.